Mark A. Conway

 - Fellow, American College of Trust and Estate Counsel - former Ohio State Chair

 - Selected for inclusion in The Best Lawyers in America© since 2006 in the fields of Closely Held Companies and Family Businesses Law, Litigation-Trusts and Estates, and Trusts and Estates; named the Best Lawyers® 2011, 2016 and 2018 Trusts and Estates "Lawyer of the Year" in Dayton, and 2019 and 2021 Litigation-Trusts and Estate "Lawyer of the Year" in Dayton

 - Selected to the Ohio Super Lawyers list, 2005-2021

 - District of Columbia Bar

 - United States Tax Court

-- Dayton Performing Arts Alliance, board member
+- Dayton Performing Arts Alliance, former board member

 - St. Leonard, former board member (vice chair)